MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/virtualization-guidance.md

 - Use fixed or pass-through disks rather than dynamic disks.
 - Allow for 6-10 percent overhead for hypervisors beyond what the virtual guest requires.

-## Supported hypervisors
+Follow the deployment criteria in [Planning a Lync Server 2013 Deployment on Virtual Servers](https://www.microsoft.com/download/details.aspx?id=41936) for best practices.

+**Supported hypervisors**

-SfB Server 2019 is supported on Windows Server 2016 and Windows Server 2019, so is therefore supported on Hyper-V on those versions of Windows Server
+SfB Server 2019 is supported on Windows Server 2016 and Windows Server 2019.

-For third-party hypervisors, as before, you need a hypervisor that has passed the Server Virtualization Validation Program (SVVP) testing for the relevant OS.
+For third-party hypervisors, you need a hypervisor that has passed the Server Virtualization Validation Program (SVVP) testing for the relevant OS.

-The Windows Server 2016 versions are:

-- VMware
-- Citrix XenServer
-- Nutanix

-See the [SVVP](https://www.windowsservercatalog.com/results.aspx?&bCatID=1521&cpID=0&avc=86&ava=130&avt=0&avq=0&OR=1&PGS=25) reference for more details.

-The Windows Server 2019 versions are:

-- VMware
-- Red Hat
-- Citrix Xenserver
-- SUSE Linux
-- Nutanix

-See the [SVVP](https://www.windowsservercatalog.com/results.aspx?&bCatID=1521&cpID=0&avc=126&ava=130&avt=0&avq=0&OR=1&PGS=25) reference for more details.
+- See the [Windows Server 2016 versions](https://www.windowsservercatalog.com/results.aspx?&bCatID=1521&cpID=0&avc=86&ava=88&avt=0&avq=0&OR=1&PGS=25) in the SVVP list.
+- See the [Windows Server 2019 versions](https://www.windowsservercatalog.com/results.aspx?&bCatID=1521&cpID=0&avc=86&ava=130&avt=0&avq=0&OR=1&PGS=25) in the SVVP list.